 Open science refers to the unhindered dissmination of results, methods and products from scientific research.
 It draws on the opportunity provided by recent digital progress to develop open access to publications and – as much as possible- data, source code and research method.

 The practice of providing open access to scientific publications should now be inescapable, wether this is done by initially publishing the text as open access or by placing it in an open public archive such as HAL.
 The aim set by the Research Programming Law is to achieve 100% open access publications by 2030.

-Our ambition is to ensure that data produced by government-funded research in France are gradually structured to comply with the FAIR Data Principles (Findable, Accessible, Interoperable and Reusable), and that they are preserved and, whenever possible, open to all.
+Our aim is to ensure that the data produced by French public research be progressively structured to conform to the FAIR data principles (Findable, Accessible, Interoperable, Reusable), be safely preserved and, wherever possible, open to all.

 Minister of Higher Education, Research and Innovation